Browse our list of frequently asked questions about imec.icon and get details on partnerships, project roles, financing, subcontracting, and more.

 Yes, foreign partners can join the consortium.
 See next question for more details on possible funding aspects.

-No, it cannot apply for VLAIO funding.
+No, it cannot apply for funding from the Agentschap Innoveren en Ondernemen (VLAIO).
 However, they are free to obtain funding via other ways (in their own country, EU programs like Eureka or FP,…).
 It should be noted that every funding authority has specific rules for approving funding and some of them may contradict imec.icon ruling.
 Please contact your local funding body for more details.
 Still it is worthwhile for a foreign partner to get involved in imec.icon even without funding, since the research groups involved in the project are funded by imec, and the IPR agreement can turn out positively for the foreign partner.

 No. For practical reasons, there is only one research lead per project.

 You can contact one of the imec research groups or contact other companies in your network.
-There are a few specific organizations like Innovatiecentrum that can help in partner search.
+There are a few specific organizations like the VLAIO front office that can help in partner search.